drBenway/pixi-vn-wiki/Various-Answers.md

 # Various Answers

-## How enable the decorator in TypeScript?
+## How enable the decorators in TypeScript?

-In Pixi'VN, in many basic functions, it is necessary to use decorator.
+In Pixi'VN, in many basic functions, it is necessary to use decorators.

-By default, TypeScript does not enable the use of decorator.
-To enable the use of decorator in TypeScript, you must add the following configuration to the `tsconfig.json` file:
+By default, TypeScript does not enable the use of decorators.
+To enable the use of decorators in TypeScript, you must add the following configuration to the `tsconfig.json` file:

 ```json
 {